Is Zara Fast Fashion? Or Ethical and Sustainable?

 is zara fast fashion

 The secret to a sustainable outfit is to keep it casual yet classic and Mila.Vert prides itself on creating such clothing.
-Designed to be timeless, minimal, and chic, its garments are added with sophisticated details that give each piece a modern feel.
-And if you can’t find your size, feel free to contact the team to get customized pieces made to fit your size.
+Designed to be timeless and minimal, its garments are added with sophisticated details, giving each piece a modern feel.
+If you can’t find your size, feel free to contact the team to get customized pieces for your size.
 With sustainability at the heart of their business, Mila.Vert only uses 100% cruelty-free organic materials.
-To maintain transparency, production takes place in local ethical factories of Slovenia (the brand’s origin) where garment makers are paid fair wages and provided with a safe working environment.
+Plus, they have a Pre-order collection to avoid overproduction.
+To maintain transparency, production takes place in local ethical factories in Slovenia (the brand’s origin).
+Mila.Vert ensures that garment makers are paid fair wages and provided with a safe working environment.

 Leave a Comment